jdh2021/redux-feedback-app/README.md

 ## Description

 thoughts & feelings is a feedback app built with React.js and Redux to collect user input over four views.
-Submitted feedback is stored in a database and displayed on an admin page where it can be flagged or deleted.
+Client-side routing allows the user to move between form parts.
+Input is reported to reducers with useDispatch and retrieved on the Review page with useSelector before submission.
+Submitted feedback is stored in an SQL database and displayed on an admin page where it can be flagged or deleted.

 ## Demo

 <p align ="center">
     <img src="redux-feedback.gif" />
 </p>

+Try out the deployed version [here](https://redux-feedback.herokuapp.com/#/) on Heroku.

 ## Admin View